arendsee/language-of-dice/README.md

 non-random variable may hold the number resulting from rolling a die.
 A random variable represents the die itself.

+A random variable is similar to a generator in python.
+It may be better to think of it as a function.
+Indeed, it can take arguments.

 ```
 x ~ 2d6   # create the random variable 'x' which represents rolling 2d6
 a = x     # assign 'a' to an outcome 'x'